quinn0823/apple-siri-voice-navigation/README.preview.md

 If you enjoy it, please consider voting or starring it, awarding it with your free Steam Points, or [buying me a coffee](https://buymeacoffee.com/jonathanchiu) to support my "work"!

-To contribute, please jump to the ["Let Me Help You!"](#let-me-help-you) section to check the guide and references.
+To contribute, please jump to the [If You Want to Contribute...](#if-you-want-to-contribute) section to check the guide and references.
 You can also view localized descriptions and the latest updates here.

 ## Voices [93+ Voices in 23+ Languages]